AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-10-Buffer-Overflow.md

 More recently, buffer overflows have been found in consumer routers, industrial control systems, and embedded devices where modern memory protections are often absent or weak.

+## Why It Matters
+From an attacker's side, a successful buffer overflow gives arbitrary code execution — the holy grail of exploitation.
+On systems without modern protections it can be straightforward to exploit.
+Even with protections like ASLR and DEP/NX, advanced techniques like ROP chains can bypass them.

+From a defender's side, modern compilers and OS features have made classic buffer overflows harder to exploit — stack canaries detect overwrites, ASLR randomizes memory addresses, and NX/DEP marks the stack non-executable.
+Using memory-safe languages like Rust or Go eliminates the vulnerability entirely.
+For C/C++ code, using safe functions like `strncpy` instead of `strcpy` and always validating input length is essential.